 Unless the office you are working in has seriously effective air conditioning, working at a desk in a busy office environment can be unbearable in this severe heat.
 To help with this, why not get a desk fan?
 Desk fans can be either small plug in USB devices or stationary rotating fans, and both would do the trick of cooling you down as you work your contract.
 The best thing about getting a desk fan is that it would be classed as a ‘reasonable stationary request’ by HMRC, and therefore would be a tax-deductible business expense.

 Another way for IT contractors to beat the heat this summer is to take advantage of that home office.
 As contractors have control over the way that they work, they can choose to spend time working from home so long as the work permits this, and can decide not to venture into the office inferno in favour of a more chilled morning answering emails from the comfort of their own home.
 Operating via a home office also has its perks, as HMRC allow home as office expenses as legitimate tax deductions.

 Get a Water Flask

 I’m sure I won’t be the first person to tell you this, but drinking water is one of the best things we humans can do for ourselves, and in this hot weather keeping hydrated is paramount to warding off heat exhaustion and dehydration.
 Keeping a flask of water on your desk is an excellent way of getting the water your body needs while working a busy contract.

-For any more tips to being a Ltd Company contractor, please read our other guides and articles, and as always if you have any questions, please contact our team of business advisors by calling 01162437868 or emailing us at email@example.com.
+For any more tips from working in hot weather to being a Ltd Company contractor, please read our other guides and articles, and as always if you have any questions, please contact our team of business advisors by calling 01162437868 or emailing us at firstname.lastname@example.org.